avlk/toy-coding-agent/tasks/qr/hl_spec.md

 Write a code to generate QR codes.
-The code shall integrate text or URL.
+The QR code payload shall be text or URL.

 QR code size shall be adjustable with the length of it's payload.

-Support QR code versions 1, 2 and 3.
-Select only one ECC level per version.
+Support QR code versions 1 and 2.
+Select only one ECC level for encoding.
+Use only UTF-8 as a character set.
+Autoselect mask pattern.

 The code shall be printed out in ASCII characters and shall be readable with smartphone.